Sign up for Panama travel stories, destination guides, first-hand accounts of living abroad, and island adventures.

 Gulf of Chiriqui

 The Gulf of Chiriqui is a pristine Pacific gulf nestled into Panama’s northwest side.
 The unspoiled coastal and marine environments in the area rival the best on the Pacific coasts of Central America and Mexico.
 Isla Palenque sits at the doorstep of the Gulf of Chiriqui National Marine Park.
-The park encompasses 14,740 hectares of unspoiled coastal and marine environments and protects 25 uninhabited islands, multiple coral reefs, and abundant wildlife.
+The park encompasses tens of thousands of acres of unspoiled coastal and marine environments and protects dozens of uninhabited islands, multiple coral reefs, and abundant wildlife.
 In the waters surrounding Isla Palenque you’ll explore some of the world’s most biodiverse ecosystems, and an extraordinary number of marine species call these temperate waters their home, including humpback whales, hammerhead sharks, dolphins, multiple species of sea turtles, and giant rays.

 Province of Chiriqui